SanjogRijal/MachineLearningMusings/README.md

 # BasicLinearPrediction
 Prediction using linear model with 2D datasets

-#Animal Image Recognition
+# Animal Image Recognition
-Recognizes breeds of dogs and cats as well as a lot of other animals from images.
+<p> Recognizes breeds of dogs and cats as well as a lot of other animals from images. </p>

-#Hand recognition
+# Hand recognition
-Recognizes hand gestures and other features as well
+<p> Recognizes hand gestures and other features as well</p>

-In Progress!
+# In Progress!